We expect both parents and children to treat teachers and volunteers with respect at all times.

 Our program was designed to supplement the education of children who attend official day schools.
 Homeschooled children may be considered, at our discretion, if space is available in September, but a proficiency test will be required prior to the acceptance and space will not be held until proficiency has been demonstrated.

 Our program is designed to ensure that students achieve their fullest potential in mathematics.
 We have high expectations in terms of behavior, work ethic, and attendance.
 The following school policies should be respected to ensure success and true engagement in our program.

 Children are expected to be polite and respectful towards their teachers, program volunteers, and classmates and to work quietly when asked to do so.
 Children are expected to come with a positive attitude and a willingness to learn.
-In order to help the learning process, students who are disruptive (as observed by Archimedes Math Schools staff) may be placed on probation and ultimately asked to leave the program.
+In order to help the learning process, students who are unruly or disruptive (as observed by Archimedes Math Schools staff) may be placed on probation and ultimately asked to leave the program.

 Students must arrive to class on time and parents should refrain from picking children up early since either situation can be disruptive to the learning environment.
 If in special situations, this is unavoidable, parents should email their child’s teacher in advance of class to inform them that they will be picking their child up early.
 Parents are expected to pick up their children on time.